-The islands have a total area of 1,666 square kilometers and 988 square kilometers, respectively, with several small outlying islets.
 The archipelago is one of the most densely populated areas of Africa, with a total population of 1.9 million, according to the 2022 census.

 Zanzibar must act to conserve its natural & cultural heritage for the future